burnpiro/erdem.pl/content/posts/2019/2019-08-19-DOM-Events/DOM-Events.md

 clickedData.dispatchEvent(dataEvent);
 ```

-Lets add listeners to our tree to listen for our custom event
+Let's add listeners to our tree to listen for our custom event

 ![Object](./add-data-event.png)